European Journal of Neurodegenerative Diseases 2022; 11(2) July-December: 56-64

 Numerous studies have been conducted to identify the neurological effects of diving.
 Neuropsychological and neurobehavioral tests, electroencephalograms (EEGs), and SPECT scans have been used in studies to determine the neurological function and extent of effects, and magnetic resonance imaging (MRI) has been used to assess areas where WM damage has occurred.

 It has been seen that DCI can lead to nervous system damage, which could have possible long-term neurologic effects.
 One study by Bast-Pettersen et al. found no long-term neuropsychological effects in recreational divers after a 12-year follow-up, but impaired memory and neuropsychiatric symptoms were shown to affect divers who had a history of DCI (30).
 EEG has also shown abnormalities in the temporal regions of commercial saturation divers, which was exacerbated by a history of DCI (31).
-However, another study by Murrison et al. found no abnormalities in EEG in divers who had experienced DCI and no evidence to support brain involvement (32).
+However, another study by Murrison et al. found no abnormalities in EEG in divers who had experienced DCI, and no evidence to support involvement of the brain (32).

 The presence of a PFO, especially a large one, is a risk factor in diving, as it has been linked to higher rates of DCI and brain lesions (33), likely caused by an AGE that enters the arterial circulation through the PFO.
-A study by Reul et al. found a high percentage of brain lesions, and multiple lesions came from a subgroup of 27% of studied divers, which could suggest the involvement of the PFO, which is present in 10-30% of the general population (34).
+A study by Reul et al. found a high percentage of brain lesions, and multiple lesions, came from a subgroup of 27% of studied divers, which could suggest the involvement of the PFO, which is present in 10-30% of the general population (34).
 Knauth et al. were able to link multiple brain lesions with the presence of a large PFO, despite the absence of DCI (33).
 Still, another study by Balestra et al. showed that divers with PFO showed no greater prevalence of WM lesions when compared to non-PFO divers (16).

-Some studies have shown a correlation between impaired cognitive function and a higher number of dives (21, 25).
-For example, Coco et al. found that WM alterations and mild associated cognitive impairment increased with a high number of dives, independent of the age of divers when compared to a non-diving control group (21).
-In contrast to these studies, others have shown little neurologic effects associated with asymptomatic diving (47-50).
+Some studies have shown a correlation between impaired cognitive function and higher number of dives (21,25).
+Coco et al. found that WM alterations and mild associated cognitive impairment increased with a high number of dives, independent of the age of divers, when compared to a non-diving control group (21).

 In summary, as to the relationship of diving having negative long-term effects on the brain, affecting cognitive function, and causing lesions, studies until now have provided conflicting results and have so far been inconclusive.